-For further information on CLIMACT Prio, please contact Elena Marie Ensenado
+For further information on CLIMACT Prio, please contact Elena Marie Ensenado.

 A City Development Strategy (CDS) is a tool that helps a city harness the potential of urbanization through strategic planning.
 It seeks to promote equitable growth in cities and their surrounding regions to improve the quality of life for all citizens using democratic processes.
-CDS can also be described as a new planning form, taking on board more non-spatial considerations and involving more participants including residents, private sectors, civil society and academia for dynamic urban development.
-It also provides a platform for leveraging resources, providing investors and donors a product to finance.
+CDS can also be described as a new planning form, taking on board more non-spatial considerations and involving more participants, including residents, private sectors, civil society and academia, for dynamic urban development.
+It also provides a platform for leveraging resources, providing investors and donors with a product to finance.

 A CDS consists of four phases within a cycle positioned as questions to a participating city: Where are we now?
 Where are we going?
 How are we going to get there?
 And How to implement and know we are on track?
-In addition to these four phases, the CDS also includes cross-cutting themes relevant to all phases such as gender and poverty.
+In addition to these four phases, the CDS also includes cross-cutting themes relevant to all phases, such as gender and poverty.

-This innovative toolkit was developed by IHS and Labor für Politik und Kommunikation (FLMH) for Cities Alliance and UNOPs, with assistance of local governments in Uganda and Mozambique.
+This innovative toolkit was developed by IHS and Labor für Politik und Kommunikation (FLMH) for Cities Alliance and UNOPs, with the assistance of local governments in Uganda and Mozambique.

-For further information on CAST, please contact Dr. Alexander Jachnow.
+For further information on CAST, please contact Dr Alexander Jachnow.